 Ninety nine

-Ninety nine is played with a standard 52 cards deck, or 2 decks if there are a lot of players.
-The objective of the game is to do so that the total of the card pile reach exactly 33, 66 or 99 without exceeding these limits.
+Ninety nine is played with a standard 52-card deck, or possibly 2 decks if there are many players.
+The objective of the game is that the total value of the card pile reaches exactly 33, 66 or 99 without exceeding these limits.

 Game rules

-At the beginning of the game, each player starts with 9 tokens (or any other number decided beforehand).
-These tokens represent « lives » and the player who has lost all of them is out of the game
+At the beginning of the game, each player receives 9 tokens (or any other number decided beforehand).
+These tokens represent "lives" and the player who loses all of them is immediately eliminated from the game.

 At the beginning of the round, each player is dealt 3 cards.
-The pile of played cards is initially empty and thus is worth 0.
-At your turn, you choose a card, which you put on the top of the discard pile, and then draw immediately a fresh new one on the draw pile, so that you always have exactly 3 cards in your hand.
-The card you have just played adds up to the discard pile, its new value is announced and the next player goes.
+The pile of cards played is initially empty and therefore worth 0.
+At your turn, you choose a card, which you put on the top of the pile, and then immediately draw a new card from the deck, so that you always have exactly 3 cards in your hand.
+The card you have just played is added to the total of the pile, its new value is announced and the next player can play.

-- If the total of the discard pile reach exactly 33 or 66 after having played your card, each player except you lose a token.
-If one or more players have no token to deposit anymore, they are immediately out of the game witout even waiting for the end of the round.
+- If the total of the discard pile reaches exactly 33 or 66 after playing your card, each player except you loses a token.
+If one or more players have no more tokens to put down, they are immediately out of the game without even waiting for the end of the round.

-- If the discard pile exactly reach 99, you win the round.
-Each player lose two tokens, and the next round starts.
+- If the discard pile reaches exactly 99, you have won the round.
+Each player except you loses two tokens.
+The player to the right of the previous dealer deals three cards to each player and the next round starts.

-- If, when playing your card, you go past 33 or 66, you, and you only, lose a token.
-For example if the pile is at 29, if you play a 7, causing the total to become 36, you go past 33.
-If you no longer have any token available to deposit, you are immediately out of the game without waiting for the end of the round.
+- If, when playing your card, you go over the 33 or 66 limit, you, and you only, lose a token.
+For example if the pile is at 29 and you play a 7, causing the total to become 36, you go past 33.
+If you don't have any tokens left, you are immediately out of the game without waiting for the end of the round.

 - If you exceed the ultimate 99 limit, you lose the round and must pay two tokens.
 Then, the next round starts.

-Your objective is therefore to reach exactly 33, 66 or 99, but without ever exceed them, and optionally force other players to go past these limits for you.
+Your goal is thus to reach exactly 33, 66 or 99 while not exceeding them, and additionally force other players to exceed these limits for you.

-- Card from 3 to 8 are worth their face value;
+- Cards from 3 to 8 are worth their face value;

 - A nine is worth 0;

 - If the current total is even and greater than 49, a 2 divides it by two.
-In all other cases, a 2 doubles it.
+In all other cases it doubles the total.

-- When a jack is played, the next player skips his turn.
+- When a jack is played, the next player skips their turn.
 When playing with two players, a jack allows to play again.

-- A 4 inverts the direction of play.
-If one played clockwise til now, the game will continue counterclockwise from now on.
-Clockwise direction will be restored when the next 4 is played.
+- A 4 reverses the direction of play.
+If the game was previously played clockwise, it will be played counter-clockwise until the next 4 is played.
 With two players, a 4 has no effect.

 Remarks:

-- As a 10 can be worth -10 and as a 2 has the ability to half the total, the limits of 33 and 66 can be reached and exceeded multiple times in the same round.
-Tokens are lost each time these limits are crossed, but only while going ascending.
-For example, if the total is at 56 and if you play a 2, causing it to return to 28, you don't lose any token for having made it below 33.
-Equally, if it is at 76 and if you play a 10, bringing it back to 66 exactly, nobody loses a token because you are coming from a greater value unstead of a lesser one.
+- As a 10 can be worth -10 and as a 2 has the ability to halve the total, the limits of 33 and 66 can be reached and exceeded multiple times in the same round.
+Tokens are lost each time these limits are crossed, but only in the increasing direction.
+For example, if the total is at 56 and if you play a 2, causing it to return to 28, you don't lose any token for going below 33.
+Equally, if it is at 76 and if you play a 10, bringing it back to 66 exactly, nobody loses a token because you are coming from a greater value instead of a lesser one.

 - As a 2 is able to double pile total, 66 and 99 may be gone past at once; for example if you play a 2 while the total is at 53.
 In that case, you lose the round and 3 tokens.

-- Don't forget to draw a card after having played !
-If you forget, then your fault isn't recoverable: you must continue with only two cards to the end of the round.
-If ever you forget three times and don't have anymore cards to play when your turn arrive, the round is immediately ended and you lose 3 tokens.
+- Don't forget to draw a card after you play!
+If you forget, then your mistake isn't recoverable: you must continue with only two cards to the end of the round.
+If, however, you forget three times and have no cards to play when your turn comes, the round ends immediately and you lose 3 tokens.

 Keyboard shortcuts